 Be nice.
 Or else.

-CEO Joined about 3 years ago
+CEO Joined over 3 years ago

 Earlier this year, I wrote a series of posts describing my work our internal design system.

 I've condensed that experience into an online guide.
 I tried to make it as thorough and technical as possible: